Social Shopping Statistics Spotlight Real Impact

 Social Referrals Generate Strong Sales

 According to online think tank Statistica, in 2013 alone, there were over 157 million online shoppers that were referred by social media networks.
-Websites like Twitter actually boast a higher conversion rate than standard internet users, according to Media Bistro, with 75% of Twitter users making at least one or more purchases per month, as contrasted to just 67% of internet users overall.
+Websites like Twitter actually boast a higher conversion rate than standard internet users, with 75% of Twitter users making at least one or more purchases per month, as contrasted to just 67% of internet users overall.

 Furthermore, a report by Sprout Social finds that about 74% of all consumers rely upon social networks to make a purchasing decision.
 This can range from reading a review or learning about a purchase that was made by friends; or from seeing a product “favorited,” “liked,” “tweeted,” “pinned” and “shared.”